janet-lang/janet.vim/README.md

 # janet.vim

-Syntax files for [Janet](https://github.com/bakpakin/janet) in vim.
+Syntax files for [Janet](https://github.com/janet-lang/janet) in Vim.
 The Janet language is in flux, and this repo will be updated with it.

 ## Install with Vundle